 An incumbent company’s CEO may take one of the two paths:

 - Get on the defensive and protect its own high-profit market segments

-- Get on the offensive and get new growth by using innovations such as providing mass customization through Artificial Intelligence (AI)
+- Get on the offensive and drive new growth by using innovations such as providing mass customization through artificial intelligence (AI)

 Incumbents face a threat from the inherently digital-native challengers due to lack of digital agility.
-This article focuses on how to counter these threats using innovative Business Operations techniques via TBM.
-TBM helps achieve strategic digital agility via a variety of factors.
+This article focuses on how to counter these threats using innovative business operations techniques via TBM.
+TBM helps achieve strategic digital agility through a variety of factors.

 TBM provides feedback loops to allow experimentation